-A decade later, on May 12, 1996, May 12, Brett Hull scored a goal and added an assist to become the second player in team history to score 100 career playoff points with the Blues.
-The milestone came in a 3-2 win over the Detroit Red Wings, in Game 5 of the Western Conference Semi-Finals.
+A decade later, on May 12, 1996, Brett Hull scored a goal and added an assist to become the second player in team history to score 100 career playoff points with the Blues.
+The milestone came in a 3-2 win over the Detroit Red Wings in Game 5 of the Western Conference Semi-Finals.

-The New York Islanders enjoyed a trio of postseason wins on this date, including two in the Stanley Cup Final.
-On May 12, 1981, the Islanders opened the Stanley Cup Final with a 6-3 win over the Minnesota North Stars.
+The Islanders enjoyed a trio of postseason wins on this date, including two in the Stanley Cup Final.
+On May 12, 1981, they opened the Stanley Cup Final with a 6-3 win over the Minnesota North Stars.
 The game was put out of reach thanks to a pair of shorthanded goals by Bryan Trottier and Anders Kallur, scored just 47 seconds apart.

-Three years later, Clark Gillies scored a hat trick to beat the Edmonton Oilers 6-1, in Game 2 of the Stanley Cup Final.
+Three years later, Clark Gillies scored a hat trick to beat the Edmonton Oilers 6-1 in Game 2 of the Stanley Cup Final.
 The win evened the series at one victory apiece.
 However, this is the late time the Islanders won a Stanley Cup Final game.
-The Oilers went on to win the next three games to end the Islanders four-year reign as champions and they have not returned to the Final since.
+The Oilers won the next three games to end the Islanders’ four-year reign as champions and they have not returned to the Final since.